 Database: Community Resources for Water Quality

 Our “Community Resources for Water Quality” archive tool lists and describes publications and other types of materials available through the Rutgers-New Jersey Agricultural Experiment Station (NJAES) that discuss topics connected to protecting watersheds.
 Also included is information about water quality and maintaining or improving water conditions.
 These publications and resources are intended to assist Environmental Commissions, Green Teams and/or other interested residents to improve, preserve and restore stream areas and watersheds in their communities.
-Use the search engine in your browser to explore specific topics of interest.
+Use the search engine in your browser to explore specific topics of interest from our webpage, or download the zip file here: Cmty Resources for Water Quality – Sept 2017 ZIP.

 This tool was developed by the LRWP and Cooperative Extension of Middlesex County (part of Rutgers NJAES) to improve the accessibility of information about preserving water quality.